byoncak/internshipProject/README.txt

 Type the name of any of the Original 151 Pokemon into the search bar, and watch that beautiful creature show up on the screen of your pokedex.

 Take things to the next level by clicking on the red Info (i) Button to reveal some startling information about the Pokemon.

+BUT WAIT, THERE'S MORE!

+Click the masterball at the bottom of the screen to catch any pokemon you find.
+Then click "Chill with the squad." at the top of the screen to.. well.. chill.

 Still in the Backlog: